formal-foundry/formal-fsm-gui/README.md

-# fsm-agda
+# formal-fsm-gui
 Finite State Machine - Agda

 Program Installation and Configuration Guide Prerequisites
 Before proceeding with the installation, ensure that you have the following prerequisites installed on your system:

-Git,
 Stack

 Step 1: Clone and Run the Program
-Clone the program repository from the following link: https://github.com/nieradkokrystian/agda-typecheck-web, navigate to the cloned repository and read README instruction.
+Clone the program repository from the following link:https://github.com/formal-foundry/agda-web-api navigate to the cloned repository and read README instruction.

 Step 2: Create Necessary Directories and Configuration Files